saahilh/tetris/README.md

 # About
-This game will be a WebSockets baed competitive tetris game.
+This game will be a WebSockets based competitive tetris game.
 Currently, I am working on the implementation for the base game.

 # Game algorithm
   * Generate a piece